News & Blog

-Many people that contact me are still not aware that Kindle has a ‘dyslexia font’ that you can add to your device.
+Many people who contact me are still not aware that Kindle has a ‘dyslexia font’ to add to your device.

 Anything that makes it easier for people with dyslexia to read has got to be a good thing.
 I had been using the Kindle for years before some kind-hearted person told me about this function.
 I am really pleased that these companies are trying their best to help people with learning disabilities.